Did you know Ohio has a national park? Where you can see rock concerts? And sometimes snake parties?

 The two best concerts I ever saw – Radiohead shows in ’01 and ’03 – were both at Blossom, so I have fond memories of the place.

-What else does Cuyahoga National Park have to offer?
-There aren’t a ton of attractions, but the park does have popular hiking and biking trails and a few historic buildings.
-During my Ohio road trip in April I made sure to give Cuyahoga a proper visit.
+What else does Cuyahoga Valley National Park have to offer?
+There aren’t a ton of attractions, but the park does have popular hiking and biking trails, nearby camping options, and a few historic buildings such as Frazee House.

 The Stephen Frazee House is one of the oldest remaining houses in the Cuyahoga Valley.
 Married couple Stephen and Mehitable Frazee lived on the property and built the ambitious two-story brick home in 1826.

 During my visit, the house was closed for “structure stabilization work,” which I fully support after taking a walk around the house and seeing the cracks and “leaning tower” effect of some of the walls.
 It could definitely use some stabilization.